ruanorz/memoryleakexample/README.md

 ### Describe the bug

 NS is not freeing memory on page navigations on iOS.
-On each navigation, the app is getting slower and at some point the OS is killing the app.
+When profilinign, on each page navigation, the memory is increasing, app is getting slower and at some point the OS terminates the app.
+This behaviour is restricted to IOS, we have profiled with the Android Runtime (https://github.com/NativeScript/android-runtime) and the garbage collection works as expected.

 ### Solutions Tried and Reviewed
-1. Memory Leak on 7.2.0
+1. Memory Leak on 7.2.0 with (https://github.com/NativeScript/ns-v8ios-runtime)
 https://github.com/NativeScript/ns-v8ios-runtime/issues/105
+When profiling, this seems to be the same issue that we have experience.

 	@@ -14,33 +22,37 @@ https://github.com/NativeScript/nativescript-angular/issues/1215
 EnableProdMode: Is there something similar to enable prod mode on vuejs
 Markingmode: https://nativescript.org/blog/markingmode-none-is-official-boost-android-performance-while-avoiding-memory-issues/

-3. Downgraded Nativescript iOSCore to 6.5.4 (with old JS engine)
+3. Downgraded Nativescript iOSCore to 6.5.4 (https://github.com/NativeScript/ios-runtime)

-4. Downgraded Nativescript version to 6
+   We experience the same issues with the older runtime.

 5. Manually destroying the component https://github.com/nstudio/nativescript-videoplayer/issues/129